 All the classic Star Wars ships make an appearance – from various Tie Fighters, to the stalwart Y-Wing bombers, to more renowned ships, like Boba Fett’s Slave 1 – and each can be kitted out with customisable loadouts and pilots that grant powerful combat abilities.
 Fly directly through an asteroid field and pray your pilot’s defensive buffs keep your ship intact, or perform a tight U-turn and leverage your increased accuracy to shoot down the enemy vessel before they have a chance to nab you.

-General Kenobi!
-These are the best Star Wars board games
+Me, myself, and I: These are the best solo board games

-This collection of Star Wars: X-Wing miniatures models, when combined with this scripted movement mod, provides everything needed to dive into a quick game of tactical space dogfighting.
+This scripted mod provides all the models, upgrade cards, and pilots, needed to dive into a quick game of tactical space dogfighting, presented with an easy-to-use squad builder.
 A massive supply of models from the Rebel, Empire, and Scum and Villainy factions lets you test out virtually any ship that tickles your fancy, and automated movement, range finder, and target locks dispense any need to handle fiddly movement templates.
 Models are automatically moved forward upon your selection.

 Aside from being a fantastic recreation of the tabletop game, it’s also a great means of playing any models you haven’t yet bought.
 See if that Tie Defender is all it’s cracked up to be in the digital version, before making the investment in hard, Imperial grey plastic.